Black Messiah (album): Recording and production

 In January 2011, Russell Elevado updated the status of the album development on his website and said, "Pino Palladino and James Gadson have joined D'Angelo [...] in New York City to finish cutting tracks for the upcoming album (yes, 'THE' upcoming album!).
 We are officially making our way to finishing this record!
 I don't need to tell everyone that this will be an amazing album.
 D'Angelo fans will be extremely happy to know, the wait will be over soon and it will surely be a future classic ..."
 Russell Elevado updated the status of the album again on his own website.
 "Since my last post I have continued sessions with D'Angelo.
 We've just finished up 5 months of recording.
 D has been doing vocals and guitars and we've had Pino Palladino back in for some more bass tracks.
-Also ?uestlove came in to jam with D and Pino.
+Also Questlove came in to jam with D and Pino.
 They've finally reunited after 7 or 8 years (lost track how long really).
 We're taking a few months break while I take care of some other projects that have been on the back burner."

-In December 2011 Questlove said the album was 97% done and that D'Angelo was "finishing his lyrics now".
-He went on to compare the album to a "black version of Smileat best, it will go down in the Smile/There's a Riot Goin' On/Miles Davis' On the Corner category.
-That's what I'm hoping for.
-There's stuff on there I was amazed at, like new music patches I've never heard before.
-I'd ask him, 'What kind of keyboard is that?'
-I thought it was some old vintage thing.
-But he builds his own patches.
-One song we worked on called 'Charade' has this trombone patch that he re-EQ'd and then put through an envelope filter and then added a vibraphone noise on top and made a whole new patch out of it.
-He's the only person I know that takes a Herbie Hancock approach, or Malcolm Cecil and Robert Margouleff—the two musician/engineers who programmed all of Stevie Wonder's genius-period stuff—approach.
-That's the last time I ever heard of somebody building patches.
-We'll see if history is kind to it."
-In 2012, D'Angelo returned to performing live with his Occupy Music Tour and prepared his third studio album, whose recording had D'Angelo return to Electric Lady Studios.
-Recording of the album was finished at the MSR, Sear Sound, Avatar, and Quad Recording studios in New York City, The Plant and Henson Recording studios in Los Angeles, and Hydra SF in an unknown location.
+In December 2011, Questlove confirmed the album to be "97% done" and that lyrics were the only aspect to finish.
+He likened the album to a "black version of Smile", expressing hopes it would be regarded alongside other experimental album including Sly & the Family Stone's There's a Riot Goin' On and Miles Davis' On the Corner.
+Questlove described D'Angelo's creative process as highly innovative, highlighting his custom-built synthesizer patches and experimental prodcution techniques reminiscent of Herbie Hancock, Malcolm Cecil, and Robert Margouleff—figures known for their work on Stevie Wonder's projects.
+In 2012, D'Angelo returned to live performance with his Occupy Music Tour and resumed work on his third studio album at Electric Lady Studios.
+Final recording sessions took place at several studios, including MSR, Sear Sound, Avatar, and Quad Recording in New York City; The Plant and Henson Recording studios in Los Angeles; and Hydra SF in an undisclosed location.

+The album's title is a reference to a memo sent by J. Edgar Hoover's office within COINTELPRO about the potential rise of a "Black Messiah", a leader aiming to unite Black communities in the United States.